 MY PLATFORM

-My perspective: My perspective is that, despite what some may want you to believe, we all have more in common than we think.
+My perspective is that, despite what some may want you to believe, we all have more in common than we think.
 Reasonable minds can disagree, but government is about finding consensus.
 Here’s what I know most Idahoans can get behind.

 Lower costs.
 Fair taxes.
 Strong schools.
 Real infrastructure.